SomJagdale/myLearnings/language/daily_one_tt_challenge.md

 	3. 1–1.5 min – Speak with examples
 	4. Last 10 sec – Strong closing line

-⸻

-If you want, next I can:
-	•	🎯 Convert these into competition-style slips
-	•	🏆 Share winning opening & closing templates
-	•	🎙️ Create Table Topic evaluation criteria like judges use
-	•	🔥 Design advanced surprise topics only champions practice

 Just tell me what you want next.